pinfinity/pinfinity_co/_content/2-blog/2013-06-05-copyright-and-creative-commons-in-multi-touch-books.md

-If you're using Creative Commons licensed content in your book, things can get a bit more complicated, but it is still waaaay easier than asking dozens of creators for specific written permission to include their stuff in your multi-touch book like you would have under conventional copyright laws.
+If you're using Creative Commons licensed content in your book, things can get a bit more complicated, but it is still waaaay easier than asking dozens of creators for specific written permission to include their stuff in your multi-touch book like you would have to do under conventional copyright laws.

 So here's the scoop: